purrbot-site/Docs/docs/en/contribute/translate/translate-docs.md

   5. This is used to translate parts of the nav that can't be translated through other means.

-This example would now look for and load files inside the `de-CH` folder.
+This example would now look for and load files inside the `de_CH` folder.
 You obviously would need to use your language identifier here as folder name.

 ### Special notes